tanmoysrt/Intellup/README.md

 RAZORPAY_KEY_ID=''
 RAZORPAY_KEY_SECRET=''
 ```
-> We are using mailgun as our mail service , So we need to collect the API keys and Ednpoint from its dashboard.
+> We are using mailgun as our mail service , So we need to collect the API keys and Endpoint from its dashboard.
 Secondly, we need Razorpay payment gateway .
 We need to collect the API keys from Razorpay Dashboard

 6.Create a Virtualenv & Activate
 ```